W3SS/CS200-Concepts-of-Progamming-Algorithms/Assignments/Exam Review/Final Exam Review/README.md

 * Input: text, a string
 * Output: The encrypted text, a string
-* Other: This is a pure virtual function.
-(No definition)
+* Other: Just have the function body be empty.

 ##### Decrypt

 * Input: text, a string
 * Output: The decrypted text, a string
-* Other: This is a pure virtual function.
-(No definition)
+* Other: Just have the function body be empty.

 ### CaesarCipher class